zackstout/world-weaver/SOLO/WORLD WEAVER/README.md

 - let a user delete their own levels: ASK HOLLY how she did this in queries (nested??)
 - figure out user permissions for the first five levels, look into image overlays (of a lock!)

-- [] BUG: when you search for a second thing, the canvases won't show up anymore! (perhaps this is a disadvantage of the illusory simplicity of | filter .... )
+- [ ! ] BUG: when you search for a second thing, the canvases won't show up anymore! (perhaps this is a disadvantage of the illusory simplicity of | filter .... )
-- [] BUG: what's up with force bar bug??
+- [ ! ] BUG: what's up with force bar bug??
-- [] BUG: figure out why things break on page refresh sometimes
+- [ ! ] BUG: figure out why things break on page refresh sometimes
+- [ ! ] BUG: why can't we favorite without being taken to top of page???? we can unfave on /INFO page!
+- [ ! ] BUG: can't open both FAVES and MY WORLDS without erasing the canvases of the other....

 - one way of introducing puzzles (without portals) would be "have to do x y number of times" or something